datascisteven/CC-Default-Prediction-Customer-Segmentation/README.md

 ## Next Steps:

-- Exploration and analysis of Class Imbalance Methods
 - Use a different normalization technique (i.e. MinMaxScaler)
 - Incorporate datasets from different countries
 - Customer segmentation: implementation of unsupervised learning algorithms on datasets